thanhluan001/thanhluan001.github.io/content/posts/install-cuda-11-in-Ubuntu.md

 As of this writing, it is Cuda 11.1.
 You can specify the version number like `cuda-10-1` for Cuda 10.1.
 Check the [repo](http://developer.download.nvidia.com/compute/cuda/repos/ubuntu1804/x86_64/) for update-to-date packages

-Check for you installation for pytorch
+Check your installation of cuda by using pytorch

 ```python
 import torch